mljar/mljar-supervised/README.md

 ### Why do you automatically save all models?

 All models are automatically saved to be able to restore the training after interruption.
-For example, you are training AutoML for 48 hours, and after 47 hours there is some unexpected interruption.
-In MLJAR AutoML you just call the same training code after the interruption and AutoML reloads already trained models and finish the training.
+For example, you are training AutoML for 48 hours, and after 47 hours, there is some unexpected interruption.
+In MLJAR AutoML you just call the same training code after the interruption and AutoML reloads already trained models and finishes the training.

 ## Supported evaluation metrics (`eval_metric` argument in `AutoML()`)

 - for binary classification: `logloss`, `auc`, `f1`, `average_precision`, `accuracy`- default is `logloss`
-- for mutliclass classification: `logloss`, `f1`, `accuracy` - default is `logloss`
+- for multiclass classification: `logloss`, `f1`, `accuracy` - default is `logloss`
 - for regression: `rmse`, `mse`, `mae`, `r2`, `mape`, `spearman`, `pearson` - default is `rmse`

-If you don't find `eval_metric` that you need, please add a new issue.
+If you don't find the `eval_metric` that you need, please add a new issue.
 We will add it.

 ## Fairness Aware Training

-Starting from version `1.0.0` AutoML can optimize Machine Learning pipline with sensitive features.
-There are following fairness releated arguments in the AutoML constructor:
+Starting from version `1.0.0` AutoML can optimize the Machine Learning pipeline with sensitive features.
+There are the following fairness related arguments in the AutoML constructor:
  - `fairness_metric` - metric which will be used to decide if the model is fair,
  - `fairness_threshold` - threshold used in decision about model fairness,
  - `privileged_groups` - privileged groups used in fairness metrics computation,
  - `underprivileged_groups` - underprivileged groups used in fairness metrics computation.

 The `fit()` method accepts `sensitive_features`.
 When sensitive features are passed to AutoML, the best model will be selected among fair models only.
-In the AutoML reports additional information about fairness metrics will be added.
+In the AutoML reports, additional information about fairness metrics will be added.
 The MLJAR AutoML supports two methods for bias mitigation:
  - Sample Weighting - assigns weights to samples to treat samples equally,
- - Smart Grid Search - similar to Sample Weighting where different weights are checked to optimize fairness metric.
+ - Smart Grid Search - similar to Sample Weighting, where different weights are checked to optimize fairness metric.

-The fair ML bulding can be used with all algorithms including `Ensemble` and `Stacked Ensemble`.
+The fair ML building can be used with all algorithms, including `Ensemble` and `Stacked Ensemble`.
 We support three Machine Learning tasks:
  - binary classification,
  - mutliclass classification,
  - regression.